Clean The LibraryShelf finder & guide · unofficial

 About the author

-Jim Liu runs this fan-made Clean The Library reference and has cleared the library both solo and in full four-player squads while mapping the 31 zones for this site.
+Jim Liu runs this fan-made Clean The Library reference and has cleared the library both solo and in full four-player squads while mapping the Classic Library's 16 sections for this site.
 Squad roles here match how co-op teams actually split the work in-game, not a theory-crafted ideal.
 Read the site's verification method on the about page.

-Data verified June 2026.
+Data checked against published sources on 14 July 2026.
 Fan-made guide, not affiliated with Roblox or the Clean The Library developer.

 Sponsored